Alex Webb (musician): Other work

 Webb has worked at the BBC World Service, BBC News Online and BBC Radio 3.
 At Radio 3 he co-ordinated the BBC Radio 3 Awards for World Music and, with BBC Radio 2, the BBC Jazz Awards.
 He has also worked in music publishing (at the UK Music Publishers Association) and at the music venues Band on the Wall in Manchester (1983–1986), Peter Ind's Bass Clef in London (1988–1989) and the Barbican Centre (2007–2011).
-He has also worked a freelance journalist for many publications including The Guardian, The Independent, Straight No Chaser and New Statesman; from 1996–1997 he was a political journalist and researcher for Alastair Stewart's Sunday Programme on GMTV.
+He has also worked a freelance journalist for many publications including The Guardian, The Independent, Straight No Chaser and New Statesman; from 1996 to 1997 he was a political journalist and researcher for Alastair Stewart's Sunday Programme on GMTV.
 He is a member of the Musicians' Union (UK), PRS for Music and Phonographic Performance Limited, and has spent some time as a university lecturer in music and events management.